Fiat 124 Spider (2016): Fiat 124 Spider Abarth

 The North American-spec version was originally announced at the 2016 New York International Auto Show as the Fiat 124 Spider Elaborazione Abarth (meaning "tuned by Abarth"), with equipment roughly equivalent to the Mazda MX-5 Miata's Club Package.
-Unlike the standard Abarth model, it did not feature any power increase over the standard Fiat 124 Spider, and wore Fiat badges instead of Abarth badges, aside for the Elaborazione Abarth badges on the front fenders.
+Unlike the standard Abarth model, it did not feature any power increase over the standard Fiat 124 Spider however, the Canadian model did carry the horsepower increase with a sport mode selector below the shifter.
+These wore Fiat badges instead of Abarth badges, aside for the Elaborazione Abarth badges on the front fenders.
 However the 124 Spider Elaborazione Abarth was cancelled in favour of the standard Abarth model, sold as the Fiat 124 Spider Abarth due to Abarth's status as a performance trim in North America rather than a full brand.
 Although it wore full exterior Abarth badging, it used the Fiat badge on the steering wheel up until the 2019 model-year, due to the airbag recertification.